chryswoods/siremol.org/overview/prepare.md

 source ~/.bashrc
 ```

 That's it.
 This will have added the path to the shared software directory for all of the workshops to your PATH and LD_LIBRARY_PATH.
-It will also have set up environment variables pointing to the shared data directory ($DATA) and your temporary workspace ($WORK).
+It will also have set up environment variables pointing to the shared data directory ($DATADIR) and your temporary workspace ($WORKDIR).

 When you finish the workshops, before you leave, you must delete all of the files in your temporary workspace.
 You can do this by typing